Different Leather Finishes

 For more information on leather measurement and sizing, go here.

 Here is a chart that will help you determine how many ounces you will need for your project if you don't have a gauge and can only use a ruler.
 You can also use this helpful money hack to estimate thickness.
-For more information on thickness, go here.
+Learn more about thicknesses..

 Altered Leather: Leather that has had the original surface of the skin or hides removed, usually due to imperfections in the original grain surface, and a new grain embossed into the leather.
 This is also called corrected grain.
 Most top-grain leathers have altered or corrected grain.